DworkinLab/episodicSequenceData/Novalign_pipeline.md

 -i ###,## ==
-Sets fragment orientation and approximate fragment length for proper pairs. ex. -i 250 50  Defaults to paired end Illumina or Mate Pair ABI with 250bp insert and 50bp standard deviation See Kofler *et al.* 2016 for some idea of different flags
+Sets fragment orientation and approximate fragment length for proper pairs. ex. -i 250 50  Defaults to paired end Illumina or Mate Pair ABI with 250bp insert and 50bp standard deviation
+- Using 400,100 based on initial mapping with novoalign first run through See Kofler *et al.* 2016 for some idea of different flags

 The script